Skip to Content

 • You’ll want to choose materials like cedar or pine for durability, ensuring proper drainage and ventilation to keep birds safe and comfortable.

-• DIY birdhouse plans vary, so pick one that matches your woodworking skills and the birds you’d like to attract.
+• DIY birdhouse plans vary, so consider using predator-proof mounting options like metal poles with baffles to protect the birds you’re trying to attract, and pick one that matches your woodworking skills and the birds you’d like to attract.
 The right entrance hole size is crucial for specific bird species.

 • Consider birdhouse placement carefully, mounting it 5-15 feet high in a location that offers morning sun, afternoon shade, and protection from predators.